thu-ml/tianshou/docs/tutorials/batch.rst

     5. scalar -> bool, number, np.number, np.bool, object (but not Batch/dict/tensor objects)

-Below we describe the detailed explanation of each rule.
+We describe the detailed explanation of each rule as follows:

 1. A ``Batch`` object can be an empty ``Batch()``, or have at least one key-value pairs.

 .. note::

     Besides being an empty Batch, ``Batch()`` has another important usage to reserve keys.
-See :ref:`key_reservation` for details.
+See :ref:`key_reservations` for details.

 2. The keys are always strings (they are names of corresponding values).